-During 2003, we generated approximately \$6.1 billion more cash from operating activities as compared to 2002.
+During 2003, we generated approximately \$6.1 billion more cash from operating activities as compared with 2002.
 This change principally reflects the completion of our funding the principal stockholder litigation settlement liability in 2002, as noted in the table above.
 Excluding the effects of the principal stockholder litigation settlement funding, net cash provided by operating activities increased by approximately \$3.3 billion.
 Such change primarily represents (i) stronger operating results, (ii) better management of our working capital, (iii) proceeds received from the termination of fair value interest rate hedges of corporate debt instruments and (iv) activities of our management and mortgage programs, which produced a larger cash inflow in 2003 resulting primarily from timing differences between the receipt of cash on the sale of previously originated mortgage loans and the origination of new mortgage loans.

-During 2003, we used approximately \$1.7 billion more cash in investing activities as compared to 2002.
+During 2003, we used approximately \$1.7 billion more cash in investing activities as compared with 2002.
 This change principally reflects the absence in 2003 of (i) \$1.41 billion of proceeds received in 2002 from the stockholder litigation settlement trust, which represented funds that we deposited to the trust in 2001 that were then used in 2002 to fund the stockholder litigation settlement liability, as discussed above, and (ii) approximately \$1.2 billion in net proceeds received from the May 2002 sale of our car parking facility business.
 Excluding these amounts, we used approximately \$900 million less cash for investing activities during 2003 as compared to 2002.
 This decrease primarily reflects our decision to significantly curtail acquisitions, as evidenced by a reduction of more than \$1 billion in cash used for this purpose.
 Also contributing to this change were incremental proceeds received in 2003 on the sale of assets, including our investment in Entertainment Publications, Inc. and the sale/leaseback of two of our facilities.
-We also increased our capital expenditures in 2003 by \$64 million to support operational growth and businesses acquired in 2002, and to enhance marketing opportunities and develop operating efficiencies through technological improvements.
+We also increased our capital expenditures in 2003 by \$68 million to support operational growth and businesses acquired in 2002, and to enhance marketing opportunities and develop operating efficiencies through technological improvements.
 We anticipate aggregate capital expenditure investments for 2004 to be in the range of \$525 million to \$575 million.
-We also used \$315 million more cash in 2003 compared to 2002 in the investment activities of our management and mortgage programs due primarily to timing differences within our timeshare and relocation programs similar to those discussed above with respect to mortgage activities.
+We also used \$315 million more cash in 2003 compared with 2002 in and (ii) \$1.44 billion of payments made during 2002 to extinguish a portion of the principal stockholder litigation settlement liability.

+(a) Includes (i) the 2002 application of \$1.41 billion of payments made to the stockholder litigation settlement trust in 2001 to extinguish a portion of the principal stockholder litigation settlement liability the investment activities of our management and mortgage programs due primarily to timing differences within our timeshare and relocation programs similar to those discussed above with respect to mortgage activities.
 The increase in cash utilization was partially offset by a reduction in the year-over-year net cash outflow resulting from investments in and payments received on vehicles.